Rails-Designer/mata/README.md

 ## Used in

-This gem powers hot reloading in [Perron](https://github.com/rails-designer/perron), a Rails-based static site generator.
-It can be enabled with `config.hrm = true` in your Perron initializer.
+This gem powers live reloading in [Perron](https://github.com/rails-designer/perron), a Rails-based static site generator.
+It can be enabled with `config.live_reload = true` in your Perron initializer.

 ## Why this gem?

-I needed hot module reloading for Perron-powered Rails applications.
+I needed a way to reload pages for Perron-powered Rails applications.
 These are minimal Rails apps typically without Hotwire or ActionCable dependencies.
-Existing solutions either required ActionCable (adding unnecessary complexity) or provided only basic full-page reloads without state preservation.
+Existing solutions either required ActionCable or provided only basic full-page reloads without state preservation.

 ## Who is Mata?